antu3199/CalculatorChallenge/README.md

 # Calculator Challenge

-Challenge: Write calculator app using as many programming languages as you can.
+Challenge: Write calculator app using as many programming languages/platforms as you can.
 - You should be able to use the calculator multiple times
 - For simplicity, don't need to support more than one operation.
 - Must support addition, subtraction, multiplication